All of the names of Tyson Fury’s six (soon to be seven) children

-At Home With the Furys: The unusual names of Tyson Fury’s six children
+At Home with the Furys: The unusual names of Tyson Fury’s six children

 The British professional boxer, his wife Paris and six children are the focus of a new reality TV show on Netflix

-British professional boxer Tyson Fury and his family are the subject of a new Netflix reality TV show, titled At Home With the Furys.
+British professional boxer Tyson Fury and his family are the subject of a new Netflix reality TV show, titled At Home with the Furys.

 The show follows Fury as he navigates his retirement from boxing, his own mental health issues and becomes more involved in the day-to-day activities of his family life, alongside his wife Paris Fury.